CQCL/tket/pytket/docs/qasm.rst

 pytket.qasm
 ==================================
 :py:class:`Circuit` objects can be converted to and from OpenQASM, although we do not support all operations.
-In particular, we do not currently support the ability to interpret gates acting on a whole register in the OpenQASM style.

 However, we do support symbolic parameters of gates, both on import and export.

-Any pytket :py:class:`Circuit` that is exported to this format should be valid for importing again as a :py:class:`Circuit`, making this a convenient file format to save your :py:class:`Circuit` objects.
+Any pytket :py:class:`Circuit` that is exported to OpenQASM format with ``pytket.qasm`` should be valid for importing again as a :py:class:`Circuit`, making this a convenient file format to save your :py:class:`Circuit` objects.

-However, we do support symbolic parameters of gates, both on import and export.

 In addition to the qelib1 qasm header the hqslib1 header is also supported.
 We can set the ``header`` argument in the qasm conversion functions.
 By default the qasm parser uses the qelib1 header.